Management of Toe Deformities

 You can improve the healing process and reduce the risks of complications by:

-- Smoking is associated with a 20% increased risk of delayed or non-healing of bones.
+- Smoking is associated with 20% increased risk of delayed or non-union of bones.

 - Alcohol can interact with the drugs that we will prescribe and in excess can impair wound healing.

 - Post-operative mobilisation when advised helps to improve the surgical outcome

 Podiatric surgeons are not medical doctors.